AdaCore/gnatstudio/docs/users_guide/projects.rst

 GPS loads a single project hierarchy at any one time.
 Some of these entries apply to the currently selected project.
 Which project is considered currently selected depends on what window is currently active in
-GPS: if it's the project view, the selected project is either the selected node (if a project) or its parent project (for a file or directory, for example).
+GPS: if it is the :guilabel:`Project` view, the selected project is either the selected node (if a project) or its parent project (for a file or directory, for example).
 If the currently active window is an editor, the selected project is the one containing that file.
-If none of those are the case, it's the root project of the hierarchy.
+If none of those are the case, it is the root project of the hierarchy.

 These entries are: